ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/README.md

 Want to check out the end product on your own machine?
 Follow these steps to deploy your own instance of the shopping list app.

-**THIS PARAGRAPH NEEDS HELP FROM SOMEONE WHO UNDERSTANDS THESE OPTIONS.** <BR>If X, you may want to deploy the app to the IBM Cloud.
-Alternatively, you may run it locally using your own CouchDB instance or the hosted Cloudant service.
+This app can be deployed to IBM Cloud.
+You can also run this app on your local machine for development purposes using either a local Apache CouchDB instance or an IBM Cloudant service instance from the IBM Cloud Catalog.

 * [Deploy to IBM Cloud](#deploy-to-ibm-cloud) **OR** [Run locally](#run-locally)
 * [Database and replication setup](#database-and-replication-setup)